, , ,

 I guess female pleasure is not a priority: we are expected to be resilient to pain (to prepare for childbirth), but if intercourse is painful for women, that doesn’t seem to be an issue important enough for doctors to care about.

-Nagoski quotes Caroline Pukall, coauthor of When Sex Hurts: A Woman’s Guide to Banishing Sexual Pain on this matter: “She pointed out that some women tolerate pain with sex “just because they have this belief that, “I guess some pain is to be expected .” ”
+Nagoski quotes Caroline Pukall, coauthor of When Sex Hurts: A Woman’s Guide to Banishing Sexual Pain on this matter: “She pointed out that some women tolerate pain with sex “just because they have this belief that, “I guess some pain is to be expected.”

-“She went on, “There’s something about women bearing pain longer than they need to,” perhaps in other domains of their life, as well as in sex.
 They tolerate pain because they think that is their only option, that effective treatments aren’t available (they are!), or that the hassle of seeking treatment isn’t worth the potential benefit (it is!).

 And medical professionals sometimes reinforce this tendency by not taking pain seriously or assuming that if there is no infection or injury, the pain is “all in her head.” ” And so you grow up feeling broken, malfunctioning, and assume it like a sexual death sentence.